Six Considerations to Preserve Privilege

 In the wake of a data breach, an organization and its in-house attorneys will have a lot of work to do in an impossibly short amount of time.
 Taking some time to structure a breach investigation from the outset to prioritize the preservation of attorney-client privilege and work-product protection is a small investment of effort that could pay off if government investigations or litigation arise as a result of that breach.

-Although there is a case for applying privilege or work-product protection over incident response reports (if the engagement with the consultant is properly structured and managed), the decisions in McMenamins, Capital One, Guo Wengui, and Rutter’s show there is no guarantee.
+Although there is a case for applying privilege or work-product protection to incident response reports (if the engagement with the consultant is properly structured and managed), the decisions in Lakeview Loan, McMenamins, Capital One, Guo Wengui, and Rutter’s show there is no guarantee.
 With that in mind, urge your teams to communicate carefully and responsibly, with the knowledge that anything put in writing may come out in discovery.
 While it goes without saying that your incident response teams must speak honestly (and that you must take steps to preserve any documents relevant to an incident), speaking honestly necessarily means avoiding speculation and hyperbole—the kinds of communications that often raise issues in litigation that could easily be avoided by more responsible communications during an incident.

 Practices